Greek withdrawal from the eurozone: Effect upon the European economy

 Claudia Panseri, head of equity strategy at Société Générale, speculated in late May 2012 that eurozone stocks could plummet up to 50 percent in value if Greece makes a disorderly exit from the eurozone.
 Bond yields in other European nations could widen 1 percent point to 2 percent points, negatively affecting their ability to service their own sovereign debts.

 Effect upon the world economy

 Europe in 2010 accounted for 25 percent of world trade, according to Deutsche Bank.
 Economic depression within the European economy would ripple worldwide and slow global growth.
 However, Greece represents just a small fraction—less than 2 per cent—of European gross domestic product (GDP).

 Legality

 A working paper published 2009 by the European Central Bank concluded:

 In the absence of any ruling by the European Court of Justice, the question of whether a country can unilaterally leave the Eurozone without leaving the EU is unclear.
-The Williams Stamps Farish Professor in Law at the University of Texas School of Law has suggested that under certain conditions, it is possible for a Member State to do so.
+Jens Christian Dammann, a law professor at the University of Texas, has suggested that under certain conditions, it is possible for a Member State to do so.